tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 1/3

 Rather than resolving the value up front, ASN stores it in its exact symbolic form.
-This approach doesn’t just fix rounding issues — it also avoids the edge cases that plague floating-point systems: very large values like 9.7e+308, and very small ones like 2.3e-308, can trigger overflow or underflow in conventional formats.
-In ASN, these values are stored symbolically — with no hard limits on magnitude or precision.
+This approach doesn’t just fix rounding issues — it also avoids the edge cases that plague floating-point systems: very large values like `9.7e+308`, and very small ones like `2.3e-308`, can trigger overflow or underflow in conventional formats.
+In ASN, these values are written as `9.7#308` and `2.3#-308`, respectively — preserving magnitude and scale without loss.
 By changing how values are represented at the core, ASN sidesteps the entire class of floating-point problems: rounding drift, overflow, underflow, and cumulative error across operations.

 This symbolic clarity extends to larger structures.
 A matrix like: